jlvmoster/best-practices/data/data-engineering-best-practices.md

 - Schema: does your schema change often? (frequent change indicates broken data)
 - Lineage: answers questions like which upstream sources and downstream ingestors were impacted, as well as which teams are generating data and who is accessing it?

+## Star Schema

+> A multi-dimensional data model used to organize data in a database so that it is easy to understand and analyze.

 ## Medallion Architecture

 > A data design pattern used to logically organize data in a **lakehouse**, with the goal of incrementally and progressively improving the structure and quality of data as it flows through each layer of the architecture (Bronze => Silver => Gold).
 Also known as a "multi-hop" architecture.